 "Jenna would call [my home]; she lived in California, so when she would call, It would be late.
 Maybe at 1 o’clock.
 12 o’clock.
 Midnight and stuff.
 Sometimes my wife would answer the phone, ‘Hi, it’s Jenna.
 Is Bruce there?’
 She’s like (sighs)…" Bruce continued, "So we brought Jenna in, she came to my house, we shot vignettes back in my backyard.
 That’s the one you see with Val rising in the army helmet.
 Then we shot some stuff in my jacuzzi, we shot some stuff in the bed, and then we shot some stuff in the living room, I believe.
-But midway through this goddamn thing, my wife looks at me, ’cause Jenna’s walking around naked, basically for the majority of it, cause she was naked in most of the stuff.
+But midway through this goddamn thing, my wife looks at me, ’cause Jenna’s walking around without clothes, basically for the majority of it, ’cause she was [in the buff] in most of the stuff.
 My wife looks at me, says, ‘How do you know this woman again?’"

 There was no bad blood between Jenna and Bruce’s wife.
 Bruce had not told his wife that Jenna was an adult film star.
-"She goes, ‘Wait a minute, she’s a fucking porn star?’
-I’m like, ‘Well if you want to put it that way…okay.’
-She says, ‘So you just had a porn star in our bed?’
+"She goes, ‘Wait a minute, she’s a fucking [adult film] star?’
+I’m like, ‘Well, if you want to put it that way…okay.’
+She says, ‘So you just had a [adult film] star in our bed?’
 I’m like, ‘Yeah, pretty cool, huh?’
 (Laughs) She didn’t see it that way, but she liked Jenna."

-The final vignettes were shown to Vince McMahon, but he did not approve of them at first.
-According to Prichard, "Jenna was great, and I remember Vince looking at the videos and saying, ‘Goddamn, she looks like a fucking porn star, we don’t want to air that.’
-I said, ‘Vince, she is a porn star, she is the single largest porn star in the world.
+The final vignettes were shown to Vince McMahon, but he disapproved of them at first.
+According to Prichard, "Jenna was great, and I remember Vince looking at the videos and saying, ‘Goddamn, she looks like a fucking [adult film] star, we don’t want to air that.’
+I said, ‘Vince, she is an adult film star; she is the single largest adult film star in the world.
 Everyone will know who she is, and this will help Val more than anything.’
 ‘Ugh, Goddamnit, aww, it’s shit, it’s trashy.’
-Bruce replied to Vince, ‘HE’S A FUCKING PORN STAR!!!’ (laughs) So we only aired one of [the vignettes]."
+Bruce replied to Vince, ‘HE’S A FUCKING [ADULT FILM] STAR!!!’ (laughs) So we only aired one of [the vignettes]."

 Vince Russo stated on his podcast with Morley that McMahon did not find Jameson attractive.

-On May 18, 1998’s edition of Monday Night Raw, Val Venis debuted in Baltimore, Maryland, to a booming crowd ovation in one of, if not, the loudest debut crowd reaction in professional wrestling history where he defeated 2 Cold Scorpio.
+On May 18, 1998’s edition of Monday Night Raw, Val Venis debuted in Baltimore, Maryland, to a booming crowd ovation in one of the loudest debut crowd reactions in professional wrestling history.
+In the match, he defeated 2 Cold Scorpio.

 Morley would have an 11-year run in the WWE, going through various character transformations, but he was always be remembered for his role as Val Venis.